ibm-cloud-docs/databases-for-postgresql/queries.md

 {{site.data.keyword.attribute-definition-list}}

+# PostgreSQL Queries
+{: #pg-queries}
+{: troubleshoot}
+{: support}

+PostgreSQL queries are commands used to retrieve data from a table in a relational database management system.
+PostgreSQL uses the standard SQL query language.

-# How do I track query history?
+## How do I track query history?
 {: #troubleshoot-long-term-query-history}
 {: troubleshoot}
 {: support}